Ikaikaalika/FrameWRK/README.md

 # 1) Configure env (points backend + frontend at the right services)
 cp .env.example .env
 # edit if you want OpenAI/Anthropic keys; defaults work with Ollama
-# note: frontend auto-detects localhost when running outside Docker — override NEXT_PUBLIC_API_URL only if needed
+# note: the frontend falls back to same-origin in the browser; keep `NEXT_PUBLIC_API_URL=http://backend:8000` for Docker, override only if you host the API elsewhere

 # 2) Start the platform
 docker compose up --build